pingcap/docs-cn/faq/tidb-faq.md

 32 characters at most.

+### What are the limits on the number of columns and row size in TiDB?

+- The maximum number of columns in TiDB defaults to 1017.
+You can adjust the number up to 4096.
+- The maximum size of a single row defaults to 6 MB.
+You can increase the number up to 120 MB.

+For more information, see [TiDB Limitations](/tidb-limitations.md).

 ### Does TiDB support XA?

 No. The JDBC driver of TiDB is MySQL JDBC (Connector/J).
 When using Atomikos, set the data source to `type="com.mysql.jdbc.jdbc2.optional.MysqlXADataSource"`.
 TiDB does not support the connection with MySQL JDBC XADataSource.
 MySQL JDBC XADataSource only works for MySQL (for example, using DML to modify the `redo` log).